Dodgers vs. Phillies Player Props Betting Odds

-Bookmakers have listed player props for Max Muncy, Nicholas Castellanos and others when the Los Angeles Dodgers host the Philadelphia Phillies at Dodger Stadium on Monday at 10:10 PM ET.
+Player props can be found for Max Muncy and Nicholas Castellanos, among others, when the Los Angeles Dodgers host the Philadelphia Phillies at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!